Car Collector International

 UK

 UK auction house with regular Clio V6 road-car consignments across both Phases.
-Individual lot pages were NOT line-fetched during this review — flag Verify.
+Individual lot pages have not been confirmed against the auction house's original lot pages.

 • Bonhams Cars